-All asymptomatic women over 40 are eligible for breast screening
+All women over 40 are eligible for free breast screening

-- Women aged 50 to 74 are invited every two years. - Aboriginal and Torres Strait Islander women are recommended to screen from 40 years. - For women aged over 74, it is recommended that GPs discuss with patients whether routine breast screening is a health priority. - Find information on screening intervals and breast cancer risk assessment here.
+- Women aged 50 to 74 are invited every two years. - Aboriginal and Torres Strait Islander women are recommended to screen from 40 years. - For women aged over 74, it is recommended that GPs discuss with patients whether routine breast screening is a health priority. - · Find information on: - screening intervals and breast cancer risk - implants - breastfeeding - screening for trans and gender diverse people